demiculus/mentalmodel/_mental_models/attention.md

 #### Practice

 1. Write down 5 to 10 concepts that you thought in the past hour.
-2. Rank them from most useful to least.
+2. Rank them exponentially using negative numbers as well from most useful to least.

 #### Example

 Concepts; Being hydrated, my weight, housemates pretty friends, iq of people, mental-models, code, girl I like, Now I would rank them from most useful to least as.

-1. Being hydrated
+10000x Being hydrated
-2. Mental-models
+1000x Mental-models
-3. My weight
+100x My weight
-4. Code
+10x Code
-5. Iq of people
+0 Iq of people
-6. Girl I like
+-10x Girl I like
-7. Housemates pretty friends
+-100x Housemates pretty friends

 This shows what I should accept more in my life and what I should avoid more.
 Ofcourse I use other mental models to order these and using different mental tools will help me order them in different ways.